wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Then adjust the values so that it looks great with your theme.

+= Facebook like button is seen through my top navigation bar while other buttons are ok.
+How can fix it? =

+Add this CSS to your style.css file:
+`.fb_edge_widget_with_comment {
+    z-index: 0;
+}`

 = How can I use counters under posts and share toolbar in sidebar? = You can use Hupso WP plugin for counters on top/bottom of every post and use raw HTML code for sidebar widget.
 Go to [Hupso Share Buttons homepage](http://www.hupso.com/share/) and generate HTML code for share buttons.
 In WP admin, go to Appearance->Widgets and create new text widget (drag and drop it to sidebar) and paste HTML code inside it.